voduchuy/pacmensl/README.md

 * numpy 1.18.5+
 * cython

 Note that these codes will not run with Python 2X.
-I personally use Anaconda (free individual edition at https://www.anaconda.com/products/individual) to install and manage these packages.